5 min read

 ‘The killing of George Floyd has forced our nation to once again confront the long history of injustice that black people in America have suffered, and it is critical that we stand together, speak out and do everything in our power to ensure that acts of racism and violence are never tolerated,’ said Bob Chapek, Chief Executive Officer, The Walt Disney Company.
 ‘This $5 million pledge will continue to support the efforts of nonprofit organizations such as the NAACP that have worked tirelessly to ensure equality and justice.’

 The disruption we are seeing across our country in the wake of the tragic death of George Floyd is a stark reminder that we have a responsibility to oppose racism, hatred, and injustice in all its forms and to stand with those who have suffered under its weight.
 These are our customers, franchisees, employees, suppliers, neighbors, and family members, and we are committed to supporting those who are hurting.

 As our franchisees and employees deal with all that is happening, we want to make sure we are being as supportive as we can.
 The Employee Assistance Program, available both to employees and franchisees, continues to be a great resource for connecting with someone to listen and to offer support.
 In addition, through Dunkin’ Brands employee resource groups (ERGs) and through associations like our long-standing NAACP relationship, we will be looking for ways to hear from more diverse voices so that we have a better understanding of what is taking place across the U.S. and to identify ways to help.

 eBay – PR – 6/4

 Supporting Our Communities

-eBay remains committed to living its purpose, empowering people and creating economic opportunity for all.
+eBay remains committed to living its purpose, empowering people, and creating economic opportunities for all.
 In support of this commitment: